Mutti's Slow Cooker Pot Roast Recipe ❤️

 This recipe is my Mutti's adaptations of her traditional beef roast once she got one here in Canada.

 Above, I omitted the potatoes.
 Then, I used my immersion blender to blend the rest of the cooked veggies into the sauce.
 The sauce needed a bit more thickening, so I used a bit of the corn starch slurry.
 So good!

-Often, the meat is browned first when using slowcooker recipes.
+- Often, she browned the meat first when using slowcooker recipes.
 It does add to the flavor, but in this case, it really isn't necessary, unless you really, really want to.

-Even faster, put everything (except the potatoes) in the pot in the evening and keep in fridge.
+- Even faster, she's put everything (except the potatoes) in the pot in the evening and keep in fridge.

-In the morning, add the potatoes (pushing them to the bottom so they are covered in liquid) and turn it on.
+- In the morning, she'd add the potatoes (pushing them to the bottom so they are covered in liquid) and then turn the slow cooker on.

 Quick crockpot recipes make it easy to have dinner ready especially on those hectic days.
 This pot roast is one that works great for company as well on those busy days.